-- Select a smaller page size and scale to the desired final page size in the driver or in the front panel. - Save the file in another format, such as TIFF or EPS, and open it with another application. - Use a RIP to print the file. - Reduce the resolution of bitmap images in your application software. - Select a lower print quality in order to reduce the resolution of the printed image. - In the Advanced tab of the Windows driver dialog, select Document options, Printer features, then set Max. application resolution to 300. - NOTE: The above settings are mentioned for troubleshooting purposes and may adversely affect the final output quality or the time necessary to generate the print job.
+- Try using the PostScript printer driver to print your job, if you have not already tried it. - Select a smaller page size and scale to the desired final page size in the driver or in the front panel. - Save the file in another format, such as TIFF or EPS, and open it with another application. - Use a RIP to print the file. - Reduce the resolution of bitmap images in your application software. - Select a lower print quality in order to reduce the resolution of the printed image. - In the Advanced tab of the PCL3 driver dialog for Windows, select Document options, Printer features, then set Max. application resolution to 300. - NOTE: The above settings are mentioned for troubleshooting purposes and may adversely affect the final output quality or the time necessary to generate the print job.
 Therefore, they should be restored to their default values if they do not help to solve the problem.